 It will last up to three months in the freezer.
-After about a day, take the cooking oil out of the freezer to find it entirely frozen!
-To prevent cooking odors from absorbing into the oil, ensure sure the container is properly sealed.
-Check to see whether the oil isn’t rancid when you take it out of the fridge.
+After about a day, take the cooking oil out of the freezer to find it frozen!
+Ensure the container is properly sealed to prevent cooking odors from absorbing into the oil.
+Also, check whether the oil isn’t rancid when you take it out of the fridge.

 In most circumstances, you can reuse oil up to three times.
-Just keep an eye on it so it doesn’t go bad.
+Just keep an eye on it, so it doesn’t go bad.
 Don’t use your oil if it smells rotten.
 It’s important to remember that the smoke point of oil drops with each use.
-So, after a couple of uses new oil.
+So, after a couple of uses, change the oil.

-Can you flush vegetable oil down the toilet?
+Can you flush vegetable oil grease down the toilet?

 No!
 Grease should never be flushed.
 It will cool and solidify as it progresses through the pipes.
 Grease will build up in your pipes, causing them to clog.
 Pour your grease into a milk carton, seal it, and discard it in the garbage instead of flushing it down the toilet.

-Whats the most responsibel way to dispose of cooking oil?
+What’s the most responsible way to dispose of cooking oil?

-Grease or cooking oil is accepted by many recycling sites and landfills, and some will even pay you for it.
+Many recycling sites and landfills accept grease or cooking oil, and some will even pay you.
 These businesses understand how to recycle cooking oil in a way that is safe for the environment.
 Click here to see who in your region collects spent cooking oil.